DemuteStudio/ReaHaptic/README.md

 # REAHAPTICC (Reaper Haptics Creator)
 ---

-REAHAPTIC is package for reaper that contains a collection of scripts that allows the creation, editing, exporting and testing of haptic files all inside Reaper(currently focused on haptics for mobile) and comes with a mobile testing app called the Reahaptic Receiver.
+**REAHAPTIC** is package for reaper that contains a collection of scripts that allows the creation, editing, exporting and testing of haptic files **all inside Reaper**(currently focused on haptics for mobile) and comes with a mobile testing app called the **Reahaptic Receiver**.

-The goal of this project is to make haptic creation and testing for games as a sound designer as easy and efficient as possible.
-These are the requirements for this project:
+We wanted to make haptic creation and testing for games as a sound designer as easy and efficient as possible.
+These where the goals for this project:
 - **Immediate feedback**: when creating a haptic file we want to be able to test it immediately without having to export a file, on both mobile and gamepads.
-* **workflow**: A comfortable haptics creation workflow that can coexist with sound design in the same reaper project.
+* **Sound Designer workflow**: A comfortable haptics creation workflow that plugs in seamlessly whit your sound design workflow.
+And you are able to design you haptics with the context of a video track and audio.
+And immediately test it on your target device.
-* **Format agnostic**: we should be able to export as all main haptic formats, so we are not tied to a specific implementation, and we could also serve as a conversion tool.
+* **Format agnostic**: We want to support as many haptic formats as possible so you are are not tied to a specific implementation/platform, and we could also serve as a conversion tool.

 ![Haptic Tracks](Images/HapticTracks.png)